seaweeddol/Pokedex/README.md

 # Current Version
 Pokedex layout has been built out with static placeholder details.
 No javascript has been implemented yet.

+# What did I learn from this project?
+- How to make complex shapes only with CSS
+- Became more familiar with positioning and styling elements

 # Work to be done (priority)
 - Allow users to search Pokedex with a name or number
 - Functioning number buttons to allow user input